gordonrl/mcc-carpools/README.md

 4. Open Terminal and navigate to the carpools folder, this is done in the same was as step 3 of setup.

 5. Type "conda activate carpools", "(carpools)" should now show up on the leftmost side of the line you're typing on
+    -  "(carpools)" should now show up on the leftmost side of the line you're typing on

 6. Type "make carpools", if all goes well "Carpools made!" should show up in your terminal and there should be three new files, "tuesday.csv", "thursday.csv", and "sunday.csv" in your carpools folder.

 7. Create a new Google Sheet, upload the csv files made in the previous step.
-To do this in the sheet go "File"->"Import"->"Upload" then select one of "tuesday.csv", "thursday.csv", or "sunday.csv" (Unfortunately Google Sheets doesn't let you select multiple files at once for uploading so you'll have to do this step three times, once for each file). *For the first file you upload (probably "tuesday.csv")*, once the file is uploaded, select the dropdown undernearth "Import location" and select "Replace spreadsheet", you can leave everything else as it is (ignore the warning), then select "Import data".
+To do this in the sheet go "File"->"Import"->"Upload" then select one of "tuesday.csv", "thursday.csv", or "sunday.csv" (Unfortunately Google Sheets doesn't let you select multiple files at once for uploading so you'll have to do this step three times, once for each file). *For the first file you upload (probably "tuesday.csv")*, once the file is uploaded, select the dropdown underneath "Import location" and select "Replace spreadsheet", you can leave everything else as it is (ignore the warning), then select "Import data".
 The process is the same for the next two files except this time *select "Insert new sheet(s) under "Import location"*.
 If you did this correctly then all three files should be in the same Google Sheet.
 There should be three tabs at the bottom, called "tuesday", "thursday", and "sunday".

 8. Make the sheets look pretty.
 There are pictures (Carpool Upload BEFORE (https://drive.google.com/file/d/1zDHUIiNawpzN699VwboCTiPHn6ltkD64/view?usp=sharing) and Carpool Upload AFTER (https://drive.google.com/file/d/1fXrUFMP1J79LAhIcU-JDvDvF3CvVcOOa/view?usp=sharing)) in the Google Drive in the "Carpools" folder.
-Some of the beautification is probably unecessary but it took me like 30 seconds per sheet so it's not that bad.
+Some of the beautification is probably unnecessary but it took me like 30 seconds per sheet so it's not that bad.
 What really matters is that people can differentiate between cars and people adding their cars later on know how to make them look.

 9. Share the Google Sheet.
 Change "General access" to "University of Michigan" then change the role (on the right) to "Editor", then copy the link to be put into the email/GroupMe.

-***Do not proceed until you are certain that the carpools are made and shared, the next steps will permanently the files you used to create the carpools***
+***Do not proceed until you are certain that the carpools are made and shared, the next steps will permanently delete the files you used to create the carpools***

 10. In Terminal, type "make clean" then "conda deactivate".
 This will delete "responses.csv", "dues.csv", "tuesday.csv", "thursday.csv", and "sunday.csv" in preparation for creating carpools next week.